Explore

 New Bedford Fishing Heritage Center

-Located in New Bedford, the nation's most valuable fishing port, New Bedford Fishing Heritage Center is dedicated to preserving and presenting the story of the fishing industry past, present, and future through exhibits, programs, and archives.
-Featuring a new permanent exhibit titled, More than a Job: Work and Community in New Bedford’s Fishing Industry.
-This exhibit features a replica working deck, scallop dredge… click for more details
+Located in New Bedford, the nation's most valuable fishing port, the New Bedford Fishing Heritage Center is dedicated to preserving and presenting the story of the fishing industry past, present, and future through exhibits, programs, and archives.
+Check back for new exhibits and special events alongside permanent exhibits like, More than a Job: Work and Community in New Bedford’s Fishing… click for more details

 New Bedford Free Public Library